Creative disputes, box office behemoths and behind the scenes scandals, VHS Revival brings you all the retro movie news from November 1992

 Home Alone 2 still has its charms, particularly a series of scenes involving the typically brilliant Tim Curry as a petty and spiteful hotel manager looking to foil Kevin’s auspicious stay.
 John Williams also returns to add his inimitable festive magic.
 His contributions to both Home Alone movies cannot be underestimated.

-The insanely popular Culkin, who would star in Michael Jackson’s ‘Black or White’ video released the same month, and would even appear front row at Wrestlemania, was paid a whopping $4,500,000 million (more than a sixth of the film’s $28,000,000 production budget) for starring in the sequel.
+The insanely popular Culkin, who would star in Michael Jackson’s ‘Black or White’ video released the same month, even appearing front row at 1991’s Wrestlemania VII, was paid a whopping $4,500,000 million (more than a sixth of the film’s $28,000,000 production budget) for starring in the sequel.
 Quite the pay hike from the $110,000 he received for the original.

 Home Alone 2 was almost universally slammed by critics.
 Roger Ebert of the Chicago Sun Times would criticise the film’s often misguided use of violence, writing, “cartoon violence is only funny in cartoons.
 Most of the live-action attempts to duplicate animation have failed, because when flesh-and-blood figures hit the pavement, we can almost hear the bones crunch, and it isn’t funny.”